diegox196/AI-Prompts-Backend/README.md

 Note: The specific fields within the JSON objects may vary based on the requirements of the OpenAI API and the data needed for each operation.
 Make sure to refer to the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/introduction) for the correct parameters and data formats.

 ## Users
+The Users section of the API provides a CRUD (Create, Read, Update, Delete) interface for managing user-related data.

 ### Get all users